magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.IMLMediaPlayer.md

 ### int GetHeight {#int-getheight}

-Get the height of the video in pixels.
+Get the height of the video in pixels

 ```csharp
 public int GetHeight()